Mahmoud Al-Mawas

-Mahmoud Kamal Al-Mawas (مَحْمُود كَمَال الْمَوَّاس; born 1 January 1993) is a Syrian professional footballer who plays as a winger or an attacking midfielder for Al-Shorta in the Iraqi Premier League and the Syria national team.
-He made his international debut with Syria in 2012, aged 19.
+Mahmoud Kamal Al-Mawas (مَحْمُود كَمَال الْمَوَّاس; born 1 January 1993) is a Syrian professional footballer who plays as a winger or an attacking midfielder for Duhok in the Iraq Stars League and the Syria national team.

 Mawas is the first ever non-Iraqi player to become the 'Iraqi Premier League' top scorer with 22 goals in the 2021–22 season.
 He also became the 2023–24 'Player of the Season' with his time at Al-Shorta.

 Club career

 Al-Karamah

 Mawas started his career with Al-Karamah, where in 2008, he joined UAE club Al-Ain on a 18 months loan.
 Mawas was then promoted to the senior squad in June 2009.
 In his first season, he won his first trophy, the 2009–10 Syrian Cup.

 Al-Riffa (loan)

 In January 2013, Mawas moved to Bahraini Premier League club Al-Riffa on a 6 months loan.